bicarbon8/automated-functional-testing/packages/aft-reporting-aws-kinesis-firehose/README.md

 - Shared Ini File: read from the host system
 - ECS Credentials: similar to the EC2 Metadata, but on ECS
 - Process Credentials: any credentials set on the current process
-- Options: read from passed in `KinesisLoggingPluginOptions`
+- Options: read from passed in `KinesisReportingPluginOptions`

 ## Format of log records
 the log record that is sent to your AWS Kinesis Firehose endpoint will have the following format: